-Barcelona, the capital of the Catalonia region, is probably the most popular destination in Spain, priding itself with mindblowing architecture, artsy scene, and museums of world-famous artists.
+Barcelona, the capital of the Catalonia region, is probably the most popular destination in Spain, priding itself with mindblowing architecture, an artsy scene, and museums of world-famous artists.
 The city is like an open-air museum, where you need to be careful while strolling down its streets in order not to miss something very unique and beautiful.
-Therefore, here’s the ultimate guide of what to do in Barcelona on a budget.
+Therefore, here’s the ultimate Barcelona itinerary of the best things to do and visit in Catalonia’s capital.

 Be aware of pickpocketers; they aren’t violent but are very quick!
 Have your belongings and valuable items always on your site, especially when walking through touristy places.
 You can’t be safe even in early mornings, at the cafe’s outdoor seating area, or elsewhere!